A Golden Age

 Artist-designed cloths

-Our spectacle cleaning cloths are pocket-sized artworks, created in collaboration with a new artist every six months.
-Designed to delight the eye as much as clean it — a canvas of care as much as function, with all proceeds donated to charity.
+Our glasses cleaning cloths are pocket-sized artworks, designed with a new artist every six months.
+All proceeds go to charity.